2025–26 SMU Mustangs women's basketball team

+The Mustangs finished the season 9–21 and 2–16 in ACC play to finish in sixteenth place.
+They did not qualify for the 2025 ACC tournament.
+They were not invited to the NCAA tournament or the WBIT.

 Previous season

 The Mustangs finished the season 10–20 and 2–16 in ACC play to finish in a tie for seventeenth place.
 Under the new ACC tournament rules, they did not qualify for the 2025 ACC tournament.
 They were not invited to the NCAA tournament or the WBIT.